QupZilla/qupzilla/README.md

 Then you can start compiling by running this commands:

-    $ cd src/
     $ qmake
     $ make

-After a successful compilation the executable binary can be found in the \bin directory.
+After a successful compilation the executable binary can be found in the bin/ directory.

 To install QupZilla, you will have to run this command: (it may be neccessary to run it as root)